-While there are other things you should consider before creating a home theatre in your basement, these three are the most important.
+While there are other things you should consider before creating a home theater in your basement, these three are the most important.
 Consider them the foundation.
 When these three things check out, everything else will fall in place.

-Once you have the foundation properly laid, you can start thinking about things such as wifi signals, seating, lighting, wiring, and all the gadgets and electronics you want to be a part of your home theatre.
+Once you have the foundation properly laid, you can start thinking about things such as wifi signals, seating, lighting, wiring, and all the gadgets and electronics you want to be a part of your home theater.